EndPointCorp/end-point-blog/2020/04/01/magento-2-creating-a-custom-module.html.md

 [Photo](https://unsplash.com/photos/q4ZBGVzJskE) by [Babatunde Olajide](https://unsplash.com/@olajidetunde), cropped from original

-Magento modules are a set of classes and routines that will depend on and interact with other Magento classes in order to add a specific feature to a Magento application.
+A Magento module is a set of classes and routines that will depend on and interact with other Magento classes in order to add a specific feature to a Magento application.
 While a [theme](https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/themes/theme-overview.html) is orientated towards the front-end and user experience, a [module](https://devdocs.magento.com/guides/v2.3/architecture/archi_perspectives/components/modules/mod_intro.html) is orientated towards backend logic and application flow.

 We will need to create a custom module if we want to add or change the existing logic at a level where Magento doesn’t provide a setting or option for it.
-For example, if our business has a specific feature or set of features or requirements that are not common to the market.
+For example, if our business has a specific feature or set of features or requirements that are not common to the market, a module can fill that gap for us.

 ### Creating a basic Magento 2 module